Respiratory Syncytial Virus

 - Previous organ or bone marrow transplant

 - Problems associated with muscle weakness

-The symptoms of RSV infection vary with age and previous exposure to RSV.
+The symptoms can vary with age.
+You may also react different if you have been infected with RSV before.
 Very young children, elderly people, and people with chronic diseases are more likely to have severe symptoms.

 - Stuffy or runny nose

 - High fever

 - Shortness of breath